A sparse optimization approach to infinite infimal convolution regularization: A representer theorem for the infinite infimal convolution functional

 In this section we analyze sparse solutions for inverse problems regularized with the infinite infimal convolution functional introduced in Section \ref{sec:inverse}, namely

 where we used the same notations as in Section \ref{sec:inverse}.

 Sparse solutions of infinite dimensional inverse problems regularized with convex functionals have been recently studied in \cite{bc, chambolle, unsersplines}.
 In particular, it has been shown that in a general inverse problem, the extremal points of the ball of the convex regularizer can be seen as the atoms of the problem, in analogy with more standard sparsity promoting regularizers, such as the $\ell^1$ norm in a finite dimensional setting and the total variation norm for Radon measures.
-This sentence can be justified by proving so-called representer theorems that, in case of finite-dimensional measurements, ensure the existence of a solution that is representable as a finite linear combination of the mentioned extremal points.
+This claim can be justified by invoking so-called representer theorems that, in case of finite-dimensional measurements, ensure the existence of a solution that is representable as a finite linear combination of the mentioned extremal points.
 In the next theorem, we take advantage of the characterization of extremal points for the ball of the lifted regularizer, see Theorem \ref{thm:extremal}, and we use the results in \cite{bc} to prove a representer theorem for \eqref{eq:invrepr} assuming finite-dimensional measurements.
 In particular, we apply the results in \cite{bc} to the lifted problem \eqref{eq:lifting} and then, thanks to the equivalence of \eqref{eq:lifting} with \eqref{eq:invrepr}, we deduce the representer theorem for \eqref{eq:invrepr}.
 Note that, in order to apply the results in \cite{bc}, we need to additionally assume that $J(\cdot,s)$ are seminorms for every $s \in S$.
-However, we believe that it would be possible to remove this assumption by applying the results in \cite{chambolle}.
+Even if such assumption is often satisfied, there are relevant cases for which a more general result would be desirable.
+For example, in case of inverse problems for dynamic measures regularized with the Benamou-Brenier energy \cite{bcfr}, it can be checked that the regularizer is convex, but not positively $1$-homogeneous, since it is equal $+\infty$ for non-positive measures.
+More in general, the presence of convex constraints in the regularization could hinder the positive $1$-homogeneity of the regularizer.
+Having said that, we believe that it would be possible to remove the seminorm assumption by applying the results in \cite{chambolle}.

 \begin{thm} Assume that $J(\lambda v,s) = |\lambda| J(v,s)$ for every $\lambda \in \R$, $v\in X$ and $s\in S$.
 Suppose that the measurement space $Y$ is finite-dimensional with ${\rm dim}(Y) = Q \in \N$ and that ${\rm coni}(\{Av: v \in \bigcup_{s\in S} \domain J(\cdot,s)\}) = Y$, where ${\rm coni}(C)$ denotes the conical hull of the set $C$.
 Then, there exists $(v^*,\sigma^*) \in X \times \mathcal{M}_+(S)$ that minimizes \eqref{eq:inverseproblem} such that